Joe Burrow directs two touchdown drives, Bengals outlast Jayden Daniels' Commanders for 31-17 win

 The Bengals (1-1) planned on using their starters longer in preseason games to hopefully avoid a string of poor regular-season starts.
 Over two games with Burrow at quarterback, Cincinnati scored touchdowns on four of five possessions.

+“Those are just incredibly valuable reps that usually you work out those kinks in the first couple of weeks in the regular season, and we’ve worked them out the last two weeks,” Burrow said.

+Head coach Zac Taylor had his share of nitpicks, as all coaches do, but said he likes "where this offense and this team is at right now at this point.”

 In Daniels’ likely only preseason appearance, Washington (0-2) drove 74 yards on four plays to tie the score 7-7.
 Following runs of 19 and 40 yards by Deebo Samuel and Chris Rodriguez, respectively, Daniels evaded pass rushers and suspect tackling for a 14-yard dash up the middle.
-The reigning Offensive Rookie of the Year and 2023 Heisman recipient did not attempt a pass.
+The reigning Offensive Rookie of the Year and 2023 Heisman recipient did not attempt a pass, nor a slide on the touchdown despite running into traffic.

+“I'm playing football.
+I know everybody puts an emphasis on the preseason, but it's a game to me,” Daniels said.

+Washington head coach Dan Quinn would prefer his star quarterback to choose caution at times in those spots, “but it is part of his game.
+It's what makes him a special player. ”

 Considering the Commanders played without three offensive line starters, two starting receivers, and tight end Zach Ertz, limiting Daniels’ exposure to hits and a slick field courtesy of pre-game rain was probably the proper call.
 Terry McLaurin, a 2024 second-team All-Pro wide receiver, remains a non-participant amid a contract dispute.